astorlucas/petclinic-based-automation/readme.md

 - `src/main/resources/static/` — Frontend (HTML, CSS, JS)

 # Milestones
 You are expected to create a full testing and automation suite for this project.
-Your milestones should include:
+Part of the requierement is to investigate and try to solve problems, so have that in mind.

+###  📝 Documentation & Reporting  📝
+- Document all designed test cases and test flows for each milestone.
+- For each test run, produce a report with:
+  - Results summary
+  - Screenshots of failed UI tests
+  - Data-sets used

+### 6. CI/CD Integration (GitHub Actions)
+- Set up a GitHub Actions workflow to run all tests (unit, API, UI) on each push or pull request.
+- Ensure the workflow produces test reports and artifacts (e.g., screenshots).

+### 1. Milestone 0 ✅
+- Learn how the application works, test it using the front-end and Postman.
+- Read about Springboot
+- Read understand and use mockito (for basic usage) e.g.: https://www.youtube.com/watch?v=PJNcxY4I1F8

 ### 1. Milestone 1 ✅
 - Identify classes/methods suitable for unit testing.
+- You will find "Tests" already in the project for most of the classes that need to be tested.
 - Implement unit tests for backend logic.
 - Use TestNG as the test framework.
 - Document designed test cases and use data-sets where appropriate.